strapi/community-resources/Content and Writing/README.md

 - [Proofreading: 7 Editing Tips That’ll Make You a Better Writer in 2020](https://smartblogger.com/proofreading-editing-tips/)

 ### Introduction to Video Content
-Just like Technical Writing, creating Video Content requires one to have **clarity and accessibility** in mind.
+Just like Technical Writing, creating Video Content requires one to have **clarity and universality** in mind.
 We need to keep it in mind, when creating content of any sort that our audiences have different ways of understanding and assimilating knowledge - they have different learning styles.
 If one form won't make a concept clear, they'll try another one.
 Video content happens to be a very popular method of learning as many people find visual learning better and more effective.

 ### Video Creation Resources
 - [egghead instructor guide](https://howtoegghead.com/instructor)